dankuczynski/Project_1/user_stories.md

 ### User Stories

-    - As an employee, I should be able to log in.(S-A)
+    - As an employee, I should be able to log in.()
         Given: Employee is on Employee Login page
         When: Employee pushes log in button
         When: Employee enters username